 network, it is sent through a route that uses the default internet gateway as

 its next hop.
 This next hop allows traffic to leave the VPC

 - The on-premises DNS configuration maps

 restricted.googleapis.com, which resolves to the

-188.8.131.52/30IP address range through the VPN tunnel.
+188.8.131.52/30IP address range through the Cloud VPN tunnel by using a custom route advertisement.
 Traffic going to Google APIs is routed through the tunnel to the VPC network.

 Private services access

 Private services access requires you to first allocate an internal IP address range and then create a private connection.
-An allocated range can't be used in your local VPC network.
+An allocated range is a reserved CIDR block that can't be used in your local VPC network.
 It's set aside for service producers only and prevents overlap between your VPC network and the service producer's VPC network.
 When you create a private connection, you must specify an allocation.